Share your knowledge with emerging designers in 2026

 RGD Programs include One-on-One Mentorship, Project-Based Mentorship and Certification Mentorship.

 One-on-One Mentorship takes place over nine months pairing Mentors with 1–3 Associate RGD Mentees for 6–8 one-hour sessions.
 Mentors support participants by offering feedback, sharing career experiences and helping them navigate challenges as they prepare to enter or advance within the industry.
 The RGD provides suggested topics for each session, while Mentors and Mentees decide on areas of focus based on goals and interests.
-The deadline to sign up as a Mentor for the Winter Round (Janary-May) is December 5.
+The deadline to sign up as a Mentor for the Winter Round (January-May) is December 5.

-Apply to be a Mentor
+Apply to be a MentorVirtual Career Weeks

 Deadline to sign up: January 5

-Apply to be a Reviewer
+Apply to be a Reviewer2026 Student Awards judging

 The RGD is also seeking Judges for the 2026 Student Awards, a national program that recognizes outstanding work from post-secondary design students across Canada.
 Judges review submissions, evaluate design thinking and provide constructive feedback that helps shape the next generation of creative professionals.